abhi93shekJha/python_concepts/multithreading_and_multiprocessing.md

 ## Threads
 - It is a lightweight process.
 - A single process has multiple threads.
-- Threas is a unit of execution within a process.
+- A thread is a unit of execution within a process.
-- They share memory space (heaps, code, data (static or global)).
-That is why synchronization and locking is needed.
+- They share memory space (heaps, code, data (static or global), files).
+That is why synchronization and locking is needed to avoid inconsistency.
-- They have their own registers and stacks (local variables).
+- They have their own registers(program counters) and stacks(functions with local variables).